 Before its renovation, this solid-red brick bungalow in Coburg harboured a shabby, asbestos-clad lean-to extension, closed off from the garden.

-‘[Sarah and Ben] wanted someone to be in the kitchen area listening to music, while another person reads or watches the footy in the living area,’ Drawing Room Architecture’s Nicola Dovey says.
+‘[The owners] wanted someone to be in the kitchen area listening to music, while another person reads or watches the footy in the living area,’ Drawing Room Architecture’s Nicola Dovey says.

 They imagined a kitchen that could ‘work hard’ and was able to look just as good when in chaos or clean and tidy.
 An extension carved out space for this newfound heart of the home, connecting the old to the new with steps, as other rooms were reconfigured completely.